inverno-io/inverno-mods/inverno-security-jose/README.md

 Any issue detected during that process results in a `JWKProcessingException`.
 X.509 certificates chain resolution as well as certificate path validation are disabled by default (`x5c` and `x5u` are simply ignored) and can be activated by setting properties `resolve_x5u` and `validate_certificate` to `true` in the module's configuration (`JOSEConfiguration`).

-> Automatic resolution of X.509 certificates URI can be dangerous and might be considered as a threat which is why this is disable by default.
+> Automatic resolution of X.509 certificates URI can be dangerous and might be considered as a threat which is why this is disabled by default.

-The following example shows how to build an `RSAJWK` with a public and private key pair by specifying each properties:
+The following example shows how to build an `RSAJWK` with a public and private key pair by specifying each property:

 ```java
 RSAJWK rsaKey = jwkService.rsa().builder()